bomonike/bomonike.github.io/python-exams.md

 1. Scroll down and answer all questions.
 1. Click "Submit" for your score.
 Hopefully you'll see "Congratulations, you have passed the assessment."
 1. Review items you got wrong.
 1. Click "Reset" and answer again until you get 100%, so you know you have overcome incorrect thinking.
+Answering the questions you already know helps you get <strong>faster</strong>.

    ### Contineu to PE2